-a.
-Offer a follow-up meeting.
+4. Follow up.
 While the activities list and other documents are helpful to refer to when writing a recommendation, a follow-up meeting can be even more valuable.
-It gives you the opportunity to elaborate on details that aren’t included in the resume, and it allows recommenders to ask any clarifying questions they may have after reviewing your documents.
+It gives you the opportunity to elaborate on details that you provided, and it allows recommenders to ask any clarifying questions they may have after reviewing your documents.
 If you attend a large high school you should also respect that your teacher may not have time for such meetings, so make sure that the information you share with them is as comprehensive as possible.
-If virtual meetings are not an option, send a follow-up email to ask if the teacher needs additional information.
+If meetings are not an option, send a follow-up email to ask if the teacher needs additional information.

-b.
 Keep your teacher updated about your application plans.
 Most teachers aim to write recommendations over the summer, but they inevitably spill into fall.
-If you have a particularly early fall application deadline, it’s OK to gently check in and share that information with your recommenders, so they can prioritize their writing.
+If you have a particularly early fall application deadline, it’s OK to gently check-in and share that information with your recommenders, so they can prioritize their writing.

-c.
 Remember to say “thank you!”
-After you receive admission decisions, remember to thank your teachers for their roles in supporting you.
-They also enjoy hearing about your plans, so share your good news with them.
+After you receive admission decisions, it is important to update your teachers and share your appreciation for their roles in supporting you.

 Please reach out to your consultant to discuss any questions regarding your recommendations.